-With an average territory size of 119 km2 and assuming occupied range has not changed since the 2017-18 survey (73,972 km2; Erb et al. 2018), we estimate a total of 621 wolf packs in Minnesota during winter 2020-21 (Figure 4).
+With an average territory size of 148 km and assuming that occupied range has not changed since the 2017-18 survey (73,972 km; Erb et al. 2018), we estimate a total of 498 wolf packs in Minnesota during winter 2021-22 (Figure 4).
 Although also influenced by the estimated amount of occupied range, trends in the estimated number of packs are inversely correlated with trends in estimated territory size (i.e., for a given amount of occupied range, increases in average territory size yield lower estimates of the number of packs within the state).

 Figure 4.
-Estimated number of wolf packs in Minnesota at periodic intervals from winter 1988-89 to 2020-21.
+Estimated number of wolf packs in Minnesota at periodic intervals from winter 1988-89 to 2021-22.

-After accounting for the assumed 15% lone wolves in the population, we estimated the 2020-21 midwinter wolf population at 2,770 wolves, or 3.7 wolves per 100 km2 of occupied range.
-The 90% confidence interval was approximately +/- 450 wolves, specifically 2,319 to 3,223.
-Given the nearly complete overlap with the 2019-20 confidence interval, we conclude that the 2020-21 statewide wolf population size was unchanged from the previous winter, but with results from the past 2 winters suggesting more but smaller packs.
+After accounting for the assumed 15% lone wolves in the population, we estimate the 2021-22 midwinter wolf population to be 2,691 wolves, or 3.6 wolves per 100 km of occupied range.
+The 90% confidence interval was approximately +/- 500 wolves, specifically 2,173 to 3,240.
+Given the nearly complete overlap with the 2020-21 confidence interval, we conclude that the 2021-22 statewide wolf population size was unchanged from the previous winter, but with fewer and larger packs occupying larger territories compared to the past 2 winters.

 Figure 5.
-Wolf population estimates from periodic standardized surveys in Minnesota from winter 1988-89 to 2020-21.
+Wolf population estimates from periodic standardized surveys in Minnesota from winter 1988-89 to 2021-22.

-From spring 2019 to spring 2020, overall average deer density within wolf range increased 9%.
-Over the past 9 years, the trend in wolf population size during winter has been positively correlated with average deer density within wolf range the preceding spring (Figure 6).
+From spring 2020 to spring 2021, average weighted deer density within pack-occupied wolf range increased 16%, though with much spatial variability (17% decline to 50% increase) across permit areas.
+Due to periodic recalibration or changes to deer modeling methods, the relationship between estimated wolf and deer trends may have time-varying degrees of uncertainty and should be treated with caution, but over the past 11 years the trend in winter wolf population size has been positively correlated with average deer density within wolf range the preceding spring (Figure 6).

 Figure 6.
-Comparison of estimated spring (pre-fawn) deer density and winter wolf abundance in Minnesota, 2012-2021.
+Comparison of estimated spring (pre-fawn) deer density in pack-occupied wolf range with winter wolf abundance in Minnesota, 2012-2021.